yahorbarkouski/superjobs/README.md

 information.
 This fragmented reality can mislead job-seekers and burden companies that struggle to keep listings up to date across multiple platforms.

 Job search platforms operate more like a _black box_ than a practical tool.
-Companies face _competition_, huge costs for posting and advertising, and restrictions on how much information they can communicate about their vacancy.
+Companies face competition, huge costs for posting and advertising, and restrictions on how much information they can communicate about their vacancy.

 Similarly, job-seekers struggle with _rigid search_ and filter options.
 Each platform restricts users to its pre-defined